Franciskadtt/voyager/README.md

 6. Type git clone, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.

+### How to ensure Google API works
+The API key is a unique identifier that authenticates requests associated with your project for usage and billing purposes.
+You must have at least one API key associated with your project.
+The API key in t

+To create an API key:

+1. Google maps require you to restrict your API key to certain URLs.
+Therefore you will have to create a [Google](https://developers.google.com/maps/documentation/javascript/get-api-key) account and get your own key.
+2. Go to the APIs & Services
+3. Go to the Credentials page
+4. On the Credentials page, click Create credentials.
+The API key created dialog displays your newly created API key.
+5. Click Close.
+6. The new API key is listed on the Credentials page under API keys.
+(Remember to restrict the API key before using it in production.)

 <a></a>
 ## **Credits**